ruuda/blog/posts/2014-10-20-writing-a-path-tracer-in-rust-part-7-conclusion.md

 and arrays with vectors.
 As a consequence, **all** manual destructors are now gone.
 (There were six previously.)
-Before, there were eleven `delete` statements.
+Before, there were eleven delete statements.
 Now there are zero.
 All memory management has become automatic.
 This not only makes the code more concise, it also eliminates room for errors.

-Porting the path tracer to Rust also improved its design.
+Porting the path tracer to Rust improved its design.
 If your resource management is wrong, it is invalid in Rust.
 In C++ you can get away with e.g. taking the address of the first element of a vector, and when the vector goes out of scope, the pointer will be invalid.